ueberauth/guardian/guides/plug/runtime-secrets.md

 read from a vault or environment rather than one that varies per request.
 Use the one argument function form when the choice depends on the connection.

+One argument is the only function form accepted.
+Any other arity raises an `ArgumentError` from the plug rather than reaching the token module, where it would surface as an opaque JOSE failure.

 ## Choosing a secret from the token headers

 If the secret depends on the token rather than on the connection (a `kid` header pointing into a